Why We Sleep: Critical reception

-Why We Sleep has garnered a generally positive reception from critics, with Walker admitting to not knowing his book would be a hit amongst readers.
+Why We Sleep has garnered a generally positive reception from critics.
 The book would go on to make Walker famous in his field of expertise.
 The book became an international bestseller, including a #1 on the Sunday Times Bestseller in the UK, and a #8 on the New York Times Bestseller.
 It received numerous other reviews, including the Guardian, BBC, NPR, Financial Times, UC Berkeley and Kirkus Reviews.
 Critics praised the book for Walker's convincing studies on the importance of sleep and its impact on society.

 Seithikurippu R. Pandi-Perumal praised Walker's structuring of the book, calling it informative, organised and intelligibly written while noting its informative yet reader-friendly nature.
 In a review from Bill Gates, he noted that the book teaches about the importance of sleeping, despite some points in the book not being convincing.
 He also noted that the book aided him in sleeping better, pointing out that it took a longer time to finish the book as he followed Walker's word on putting the book down to go to sleep.
 Kylie O'Brien's review described the book as "beautifully written" and filled with scientific facts that clarifies the question its title asks.

 A review by Christopher Torrens in The Physiological Society described the book as informative and helpful, noting the book's evidence related to the consequences of having little to no sleep.
 He praised the book's style and formatting of being able to be read "from cover to cover or by cherry-picking chapters in whatever order you choose".
-A review by Joy Richards described the book as "tremendously terrifying" and unforgettable.
 Ruth Armstrong wrote that the book was loaded with recent research towards sleep, noting the change in his sleeping patterns.